umee-network/docs/docs/learn-the-basics/umee-basics/common-terms.md

 ## LTV Ratio

 LTV stands for “loan to value” ratio.
 A loan-to-value ratio represents the value of assets borrowed relative to the value of [assets supplied as collateral](/learn-the-basics/umee-basics/common-terms.html#collateral-assets).
-It is important for all Umee users to monitor their LTV ratio in order to avoid being [liquidated](/learn-the-basics/umee-basics/common-terms.html#liquidation).
+It is important for all UX users to monitor their LTV ratio in order to avoid being [liquidated](/learn-the-basics/umee-basics/common-terms.html#liquidation).

 <br>